 The best piece of advice I got was to only keep $500 in your checking account.
 The rest of your available money should go right into savings.
 This mentality really helped me get more mindful about my spending.

+For me, the journey of how to pay for grad school was one that meant that I had to cut back on some of the things I was spending my money on.
 First, I looked at my expenses to get an idea of how much I could put in my savings after paying my bills.
 Then I analyzed my expenses to see where I could cut back.
 I wasn’t super strict, I just got more picky with how I spent my money.
 The purchase had to be worth it.

 Things that weren’t worth it for me: eating lunch out every day, buying new clothes and going out for drink every weekend.
 I stopped making those purchases.
 But on the other hand, I bought a macbook pro.
 This was a huge expense for me, but it was much needed – my old one broke two years(!) ago – and it meant I could stop pulling my hair out while trying to work and edit photos on a tablet.
 For the most part though, I really cut back on expenses.